Cameron.

 “Dom!”
 Uncle Sol shouts again, his voice louder.
 “Were you meant to collect Maisie after her ballet practice?”

 Teo follows me again, slipping past my easel this time to look out of the nearest window with me.
 We both see Dom’s sprint slow to a jog that ends a few feet from Austin who’s hand-in-hand with his daughter.
-We can’t hear much through glass that’s stronger now instead of fragile, but we don’t need to.
-Austin lets go of Maisie who gets scooped up, her tutu ruffling, then he taps a bare wrist, about to lecture but Dom grabs him too, and they hug with Maisie between them.
+We can’t hear much through the glass, but we don’t need to.
+Austin lets go of Maisie who gets scooped up, her tutu ruffling, then he taps a bare wrist, about to lecture, but Dom grabs him too, and they hug with Maisie between them.

 “That’s what I mean,” Teo says.
 It’s more a breath than a statement, as if he’s not ready to give it more volume.
-“Like you can be gay and, you know…”
+“Like you can be queer and, you know…”

 “What?”